 The procedures provided in this section are based on Matt.
 18:15-20; Rom.
 16:17-18; 1 Cor.
 5:1-13; 2 Cor.
 2:1-11; Gal.
 6:1; 1 Thess.
 5:14; 2 Thess.
 3:6, 10-15; 1 Tim.
 5:19-20; and Titus 3:10-11.

 Affiliated Co-Laborer: Those desiring fellowship, accountability and opportunities for service with this church on a temporary basis but who maintain membership in a like body of believers outside this locality may be granted affiliated co-laborer status with this church.
-The affiliated co-laborer may be eligible to serve in certain capacities determined by the pastor and church council and may attend member fellowship events.
+The affiliated co-laborer may be eligible to serve in certain capacities determined by the pastor and church Governing Board and may attend member fellowship events.
 This affiliation does not, however, grant membership or the rights of membership to the individual(s) so affiliated.
 Affiliated co-laborers shall not be entitled to hold any office, vote in, or have any say in any church matter, and shall not be counted for quorum purposes.
 A person wishing to become an affiliated co-laborer with this church must make a request to the pastor or his designee who will determine if affiliated co-laborer status should be granted to the individual.
-If the pastor or his designee so determines, the person may be granted co-laborer status upon a majority vote of the church council.
+If the pastor or his designee so determines, the person may be granted co-laborer status upon a majority vote of the church Governing Board.

 ARTICLE 4